-In July 2015, FASB issued ASU No. 2015-11, "Inventory (Topic 330): Simplifying the Measurement of Inventory."
+In July 2015, the FASB issued ASU No. 2015-11, "Inventory (Topic 330): Simplifying the Measurement of Inventory."
 Topic 330, Inventory, currently requires an entity to measure inventory at the lower of cost or market.
 Market could be replacement cost, net realizable value, or net realizable value less an approximately normal profit margin.
 The amendments apply to inventory that is measured using first-in, first-out (FIFO) or average cost.
 An entity should measure in-scope inventory at the lower of cost and net realizable value.
 Net realizable value is the estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.
 The amendments in this update more closely align the measurement of inventory in GAAP with the measurement of inventory in International Financial Reporting Standards.
 For public business entities, the amendments are effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years.
 The amendments should be applied prospectively with earlier application permitted as of the beginning of an interim or annual reporting period.
-The Company is currently evaluating the impact this ASU will have on its consolidated financial statements.
+The adoption of this amendment is not expected to have a material impact on the Company's consolidated financial statements.